 Watch for any urgent action alerts to be posted here during the current legislative session.

-Current Action Alerts (scroll down to "2025 Legislative Watch" for more info):
+Current Action Alerts (scroll down to "2025 Legislative Watch" for more info on each bill and action to take):

 LD 174